Hemi Taylor

 Hemi Takatou Taylor (born 17 December 1963) is a former international Wales rugby union player.
 A back row forward, he was part of the Wales squad for the 1995 Rugby World Cup.
+He played 123 games for Cardiff between 1992 and 1998 and scored 14 tries including a period as club captain.
 He is a cousin of former Australian squash player Danielle Drady.